HCL-TECH-SOFTWARE/Domino-rest-api/docs/topicguides/introducingrestapi.md

 ### Web GUI for Schema, Scope and App management

-We provide a [Web UI](../references/usingdominorestapi/administrationui.md) that facilitates managing schemas, scopes and applications.
+We provide a [Web UI](../references/usingdominorestapi/administrationui.md) that facilitates managing schemas, scopes, and applications.

 ### Design, admin and data